MatthieuDartiailh/eapii/docs/source/get_started/basic_usage.rst

 Every driver, independently of its type, expects on instantiation at least one argument which is a dictionary containing the different informations necessary to open the connection to the instrument.
-Once instantiated the driver is automatically connected to the instrument (this behaviout can be moified by passing auto_open=False to the constructor).
+Once instantiated the driver is automatically connected to the instrument (this behaviour can be modified by passing auto_open=False to the constructor).
 From there you can simply retrieve or set the value of the instrument parameters like any other attributes.::